Avalon Blog

 Share this Post:

 One of the most important processes in printing is proofing.
-A proof is the final safeguard that ensures everything is spelled and formatted correctly, colors are as desired, sizing is correct, and the list goes on and on.
-Proofing prevents from having to reprint, saving both time and money.
+A proof is the final safeguard that ensures everything is spelled and formatted correctly, colors are as desired, sizing is correct, and the list goes on.
+Proofing prevents having to reprint, which saves you both time and money.

-checkmarks and red pencilMore times than not, customers will just quickly glance over a proof and give their approval.
+Often, customers will just quickly glance at a proof and give their approval.
 While we will take the approval and print the project, we would caution against this.
-Unfortunately, we have seen this happen a time or a two where this ‘quick glance’ led to an oversight or error, resulting in a reprint.
+Unfortunately, we have seen where this “quick glance” led to an oversight or error, resulting in a reprint.

-While we understand that everyone has a busy schedule, it is very important to take your time and review the proof.
+We understand that everyone has a busy schedule, but it is very important to take your time and review the proof.
 Below you will find various proofreading and proofing tips to help with this process.
-Printing out the below could serve as a great checklist when you are proofing.
+Printing out this list would serve as a great checklist when you’re proofing.

 Proofreading Tips